Updates on Wearing Masks during High School Athletics Competition from NCHSAA:(Much More on Masks)

 Que Tucker also said realignment will occur and start “unfolding in earnest” in weeks to come, especially after Thanksgiving break.
 That’s when schools are placed into new conferences based on size/geography…..

-*****Que Tucker comments from Monday coming in from Twitter, by way of NCHSAA, Joe Sirera(News and Record/HSXtra), Langston Wertz Jr.(Charlotte Observer), and from Nick Stevens(HSOT)…..*****
+*****Que Tucker comments from Monday coming in from Twitter, by way of NCHSAA, Joe Sirera(News and Record/HSXtra), Langston Wertz Jr.(Charlotte Observer), Brian Hall(WFMY News 2 Sports) and from Nick Stevens(HSOT)…..*****

 Add A Comment